raghav18-cloud/Automation_Project/README.md

 5>creating an inventory file in /var/www/html/inventory.html, this invetory file contains four feilds Log Type         Time Created         Type        Size the shell script is providing the data to inventory file with the above fields mentioned, importantly this file will always be apended.
-6>further have setup a cronjob for the automation.sh script to run every minute to collect and append the data into inventory file to have a  complete automation setup.
+6>Further have schedule a cron job  within the same script automation.sh to run every minute to collect and append the data into inventory file to have a  complete automation setup.

-With the automation.sh shell script the process of installing packages,collecting data and appending to inventoryfile is completely  automated.
+With the automation.sh shell script the process of installing packages,collecting logs data  and appending to inventory file is completely automated.